SMByC/AcATaMa/docs/index.md

 # AcATaMa

-AcATaMa (sort for Accuracy Assessment of Thematic Maps) is a Qgis plugin that provides comprehensive support for sampling, response design and estimation in a design-based inference framework.
-The primary goal of AcATaMa is to provide users with the necessary tools to comply with international guidance and best practices for sampling design, estimating land category areas and land change, and for assessing map accuracy.
+AcATaMa (sort for Accuracy Assessment of Thematic Maps) is a powerful and complete Qgis plugin for accuracy assessment designed for land use/land cover classification, including supervised/unsupervised classification or any thematic map.
+It provides comprehensive support for sampling, response design and estimation within a design-based inference framework.
+The primary goal of AcATaMa is to equip users with the necessary tools to comply with international guidance and best practices for sampling design, estimation of land category areas and changes, and map accuracy assessment.

 > *Important:* AcATaMa with the version [22.10.23](https://github.com/SMByC/AcATaMa/releases/tag/22.10.23) has received
 > a major update.
 Check if you are using the latest version of the plugin, this documentation is based on that major update.